A weakened Dorian howls over North Carolina's Outer Banks

-WILMINGTON, N.C. -- A weakened Hurricane Dorian flooded homes on North Carolina's Outer Banks on Friday with a ferocity that seemed to take storm-hardened residents by surprise, and hundreds were feared trapped by high water.
+ATLANTIC BEACH, N.C. -- A weakened Hurricane Dorian flooded homes on North Carolina's Outer Banks on Friday with a fury that took even storm-hardened residents by surprise, forcing people to retreat to their attics.
+Hundreds were feared trapped by high water, and neighbours used boats to rescue one another.

-Sheriff's officials sent medics and other rescuers to Ocrakoke Island -- reachable only by boat or air -- amid reports of people being forced to retreat to their attics after defying mandatory evacuation orders along the 200-mile (320-kilometre) ribbon of low-lying islands.
+Sheriff's officials sent medics and other rescuers to Ocracoke Island -- accessible only by boat or air -- to reach those who made the mistake of defying mandatory evacuation orders along the 200-mile (320-kilometre) ribbon of low-lying islands that stick out from the Eastern Seaboard like the side-view mirror on a car.

 "There is significant concern about hundreds of people trapped on Ocracoke Island," Gov. Roy Cooper said.
 "There are rescue teams ready as soon as they can get in."